miniautonomous/trainer_ai/README.md

 at a whopping 27-29 FPS.
 This allowed the car to go really, really fast, but the image markers of cones are a huge aid and the only response required is to steer inward to avoid the obstacle.
-The complexity of the task will require judgement as to if you can go with or without memory, and we have found that most non-marker assisted task benefit significantly from have a memory module.
+The complexity of the task will require judgement as to if you can go with or without memory, and we have found that most non-marker assisted task benefit significantly from having a memory module.

 ## Focus on Data Acquisition